Scotland or Ireland

 If contemplating discovering Scotland or Ireland, how do you choose between these two Celtic nations on the edge of Europe?

 Should you take in both (if travelling to the British Isles) or are the experiences broadly similar?
-These impressions of our visit to Ireland - Galway - should help you decide.
+These impressions of our visit to Ireland - Galway, on this occasion - should help you decide.

 Reminder: we are Scotland experts.
 (And we live there.)